It hasn’t been even a year since my obsession with fancy spa bubble baths first appeared (you can revisit my home tour if you need proof).

-Plastic or silicone mold (I used plastic Christmas ornaments – these are 99 cents at the craft store around the holidays but you can use any shape you like, such as a silicone cupcake tray)
+Plastic or silicone mold (some people really like these metal molds too) (I used plastic Christmas ornaments – these are 99 cents at the craft store around the holidays but you can use any shape you like, such as a silicone cupcake tray)

 Combine everything EXCEPT the citric acid in a glass or metal bowl.
 When you’re sure it’s mixed well, add the citric acid and mix again.
 The mixture should still look dry, like breadcrumbs, and feel like soap flakes.
 It will hold together when you squeeze it.